nuremics/nuremics-docs/docs/handbook/practice.md

         self.compare_model_vs_analytical_trajectories()
 ```

-In this situation, **NUREMICS** will immediately raise a structural validation error and halt execution.
+In this situation, **nuRemics** will immediately raise a structural validation error and halt execution.

 👤🔄🖥️
 ```shell